exakat/exakat/docs/Reports.rst

 Inventories is a CSV report format.

-Inventories depends on the following 1 themes : Inventories.
+Inventories depends on the following theme : Inventories.

 Json
 ----